 SIFMA recommends that the industry, DTCC and regulators continue to work together to accomplish key "building blocks" that together over time will ensure a smooth transition to T+2.
 Key building blocks for shortening the settlement cycle include compression of timeframes for clearing and settling, specific regulatory rule changes, changes to the trade affirmation process, and other systems and process changes.

-In 2012, The Depository Trust & Clearing Corporation (DTCC), released a business case developed by The Boston Consulting Group (BCG) studying the impacts of potentially shortening the trade settlement cycle in the U.S. financial markets for equities, corporate and municipal bonds and unit investment trust (UIT).
+In 2012, DTCC released a business case developed by The Boston Consulting Group (BCG) studying the impacts of potentially shortening the trade settlement cycle in the U.S. financial markets for equities, corporate and municipal bonds and unit investment trust (UIT).
 The business case examines the costs and benefits of shortening the trade settlement cycle for these instruments in the U.S. financial markets from T+3 to T+2 or T+1, but does not make a recommendation for any change, and was carried out with the guidance of SIFMA.
 View Study (PDF)